 Olive oil is lauded for its health benefits as often as for its unique flavor.
 Not all olive oils are alike, however.
 Where once olive oil aficionados insisted that the only good olive oil came from Italy or France, olive oils from Spain, Greece, and California have gained recognition for their unique flavor profiles.

 There are wonderful California olive oil producers, some even pressing and bottling varietal olive oils (oils from specific olive varieties).
-Learn about different types of olive oils and how to buy, store, and use this delicious oil below.
+Here is information about different types of olive oils and how to buy, store, and use this delicious oil.

 Olive Oil Health Properties